knwin/generic/jupyter_kernels.md

 # Adding Kernels to Jupyter notebook and Jupyterlab
 On a Jupyter notebook, there is an optoin to chose which kernel to run for the notebook.
-It also appeare similar option when creating a new notbook.
+It also appeares similar option but with icons when creating a new notebook.

 <img src="images\kernel_selection1.png"></img>